panditita/panditita/README.md

-- 👋 Hi, I’m @panditita.
-I'm a coder, poet and dj based in Scotland.
+- 👋 Hi, I’m @panditita a non-binary coder, poet and dj based in Scotland.
 - 👀 I’m interested in fantasy books, gaming, creative writing, photography and the ways in which migration shapes our world(s).
 - 🌱 I’m currently learning typescript and angular
 - 💞️ I’m looking to collaborate on tech-for-good projects to make tech more accessible and equitable